 - Suppliers are subject to regular audits and assessments by our internal auditors or external parties.

-By 2019, 100% of our textile, footwear and heavily stitched products will require an environmental rating and score.
+Since 2019, 100% of our textile, footwear and heavily stitched products have an environmental rating and score.
 Our goal is to have products tracked and “eco-labeled” to ensure environmental transparency.

 We innovate to bring revolutionary products to as many users as possible.
 Simultaneously, we hold ourselves accountable for our environmental impact and make it a priority to minimize our footprint.
 We also promote personal safety and optimal working conditions.